BeOnDrag/GeoWikiRepo/triangle_properties/incenter.md

 ---
-title: Properties Involving Ex- and Incenter and Relative Things
+title: Properties Involving In- and Excenter and Relative Things
 description:
 published: true
-date: 2022-06-10T23:47:01.314Z
+date: 2022-06-11T06:45:26.838Z
 tags:
 editor: markdown
 dateCreated: 2022-06-09T14:47:42.724Z
 ---

-# Properties Involving Ex- and Incenter and Relative Things
+# Properties Involving In- and Excenter and Relative Things

 This page will contain properties involving $I$, $I_A$, $D_A$, $E_A$, $c_A$, $d_A$, $e_A$ or other relative things.